Edward Woods, Paralegal

 Roshni Sharma, Lawyer

 Roshni Sharma is an experienced lawyer.
 She holds an Honours Bachelor of Arts degree from the University of Toronto and obtained her LLB from the University of Leicester in the UK.
 She completed her articling at North Peel and Dufferin Community Legal Services with a focus on Landlord and Tennant law, Ontario Works, Ontario Disability Support Program and Canada Pension Plan Disability.

 Roshni assisted victims of violence in Family and Immigration law at the Barbara Schlifer Commemorative Clinic.
 She continued her passion for helping others and practiced in the area of Personal Injury law with a Hamilton firm.

 Roshni has experience with various courts and tribunals in Ontario including the Landlord and Tenant Board, Social Benefits Tribunal, Immigration and Refugee Board, Licence Appeal Tribunal, Small Claims Court, Superior Court (civil and criminal) as well as Divisional Court.

-Theresa Martin graduated as a Paralegal and successfully completed the Law Society of Ontario License exam in 2015.
-Theresa became a Paralegal because of her passion for the law, with the belief that everyone should have access to justice.
-Theresa is a passionate paralegal that along with her strong attention to detail, makes her a great advocate for any client.
+Jody Gutoski graduated as a Paralegal and successfully completed the Law Society of Ontario License exam in 2018.
+Jody became a Paralegal as her belief is that everyone should have affordable access to justice.
+Jody ,with a strong attention to detail is a passionate paralegal that makes her a great advocate for any client.